 The key here is business.
 In order to maintain tax-exempt, non-profit status, the HSCG must forward the business and industry of handcrafted soap and soapmaking.

-Technically, Associate Memberships are for those who are in the process of becoming Professional Handcrafters (defined as actually selling/marketing handcrafted soap or cosmetics).
-A time period of five years has been deemed a reasonable amount of time to make the transition..
+Novice Memberships are for those who are in the process of becoming Professional Handcrafters (defined as actually selling/marketing handcrafted soap or cosmetics).
+A time period of five years has been deemed a reasonable amount of time to make this transition.

 The Board of Directors determines the benefits for each of the different membership levels.
 The HSCG is constantly researching new benefits and evaluating current benefits to make sure they are the best fit for the membership.

 The HSCG Soapmaker Certification Program was developed to encourage and promote the highest professional standards among HSCG members.
 It is available to HSCG Members only and is completely voluntary.
 Certificates are valid only so long as the membership is in force.